Doc Rivers: Professional career

+After three seasons at Marquette, Rivers entered the NBA draft and was a second-round choice of the Atlanta Hawks.
 Rivers played point guard for the Atlanta Hawks from 1983 to 1991, assisting star Dominique Wilkins as the team found great regular season success.
-Rivers' first NBA start was against Erving, who referred to Rivers as "Doc" and "made [him] feel like a million bucks".
+Rivers' first NBA start was against Julius Erving (Dr. J), who referred to Rivers as "Doc" and "made [him] feel like a million bucks".

+On March 4, 1986, Rivers recorded a career-high 21 assists in a game against the Philadelphia 76ers.
 He averaged a double-double for the 1986–87 season with 12.8 points and 10.0 assists per game.
 In 1988, Rivers played in the NBA All-Star Game.
 He received the J. Walter Kennedy Citizenship Award in 1990.
+After eight seasons with the Hawks, Rivers remains their all-time leader in assists with 3,866.

 Rivers later spent one year as a starter for the Los Angeles Clippers (1991–1992), two years playing for the New York Knicks (1992–1994), and two years playing for the San Antonio Spurs (1994–1996).
 Rivers retired after the 1996 season.
-During his career, he averaged 10.9 points, 5.7 assists, and 3 rebounds per game.
+During his professional career, Rivers would go on to play 864 regular-season games in which he averaged 10.9 points, 5.7 assists, and 3 rebounds per game.

+National team career

+Rivers played for the United States national team during the 1982 FIBA World Championship in Colombia.
+He was named the tournaments MVP after leading the United States to the gold medal game where they lost against the Soviet Union, 94–95, after Rivers' eight-foot jumper at the buzzer rimmed out.

 Coaching career

 Orlando Magic (1999–2003)

 Rivers began his coaching career with the Orlando Magic in 1999, where he coached for more than four NBA seasons.
 Rivers won the Coach of the Year award in 2000 after his first year with the Magic.
 Despite having been picked to finish last in that year's standings, Rivers led the Magic close to a playoff berth.

 During the Magic's free agency spending spree in the summer of 2000, Rivers tried to assemble a "Big Three" team in the NBA.
 The Magic were courting free agent Tim Duncan, who came close to signing with the Magic and teaming up with fellow stars Grant Hill and Tracy McGrady.
-However, Duncan re-signed with the San Antonio Spurs due to Rivers' strict policy of family members not being allowed to travel in the team's plane.
+However, Duncan re-signed with the San Antonio Spurs due to Rivers' strict policy of family members not being allowed to travel on the team's plane.

 The Magic made the postseason in Rivers's next three years as head coach, but he was fired in 2003 after a 1–10 start to the season.